Choose Layer > Layer Style > Stroke and use the settings shown in the image below.

 Create a new layer and name it “stroke 2”.
 Add a 2 pixel white stroke like shown in the image below.
 We’ve done this a few times already and it is the same process as before.
 Create the path using the Pen tool (P), select the Brush tool (B) and set the brush size to 2 px and foreground color to white, then switch back to the Pen tool to stroke the path (Right-click on the path then choose Stroke Path).

-2 comments on “How to Draw a Photorealistic iPhone 4 in Photoshop”
+2 responses to “How to Draw a Photorealistic iPhone 4 in Photoshop”

 Leave a Reply